 - Revolution: The Georgia Federation has reverted to this full-stop, converting buses and agricultural machinery to steam power in response to the loss of electricity.
 Miles notes that their standard of living is substantially higher than that of the Monroe Republic at least partly as a result ("The Night the Lights Went Out in Georgia").

-- The Secret Adventures of Jules Verne: This show is a Steam Punk series on the Sci-Fi Channel set in the Victorian era.
+- The Secret Adventures of Jules Verne is a steampunk series on the Sci-Fi Channel set in the Victorian era.

 - Stargate Atlantis:

-- In one episode, Col. Sheppard and Dr. McKay had been playing an RTS game they had found on the station, where they each built up and controlled neighboring countries.
-At least, they thought it was a game, until they found a planet with countries built up exactly like they had specified.
-Dr. McKay's country was fully steampunk, with leather and brass, goggles, steam power and dirigibles.
+- In one episode, Col. Sheppard and Dr. McKay have been playing an RTS game they had found on the station, where they each built up and controlled neighboring countries.
+At least, they thought it was a game, until they finds a planet with countries built up exactly like they had specified.
+Dr. McKay's country is fully steampunk, with leather and brass, goggles, steam power and dirigibles.

-- While this is probably the only episode to invoke the trope intentionally, many other planets of the week in both Atlantis and Stargate SG-1 had cultures that were clearly at an 1890s level, from tech to fashion, though it bore little, if any, relevance to the plot.
+- While this is probably the only episode to invoke the trope intentionally, many other planets of the week in both Atlantis and Stargate SG-1 have cultures that are clearly at an 1890s level, from tech to fashion, though it bears little, if any, relevance to the plot.
 Many establishing shots of smoke-filled cities with skies full of airships, science labs full of brass tubing and smoked glass.
 The show's artists/costumers, at least, were clearly fans of the genre.

-- Tin Man: Sci-Fi Channel's 3-part 6-hour mini-series, a re-interpretation of The Wonderful Wizard of Oz, has a distinctly steampunk feel to at least the architecture and machinery, with just a tiny bit of cyberpunk thrown in for higher tech purposes.
+- Tin Man, a re-interpretation of The Wonderful Wizard of Oz, has a distinctly steampunk feel to at least the architecture and machinery, with just a tiny bit of cyberpunk thrown in for higher tech purposes.
 Appropriate to the setting.
 See "Literature."
 The Oz books were loaded with steam-tech.

 - Torchwood: Captain Jack, captured by Torchwood agents in the 19th century, is interrogated by means of a Patent Electric Torture Device, with the inventors' faces on the lid.

-- The Wild Wild West : One of the earliest examples of steampunk on television.
+- The Wild Wild West is one of the earliest examples of steampunk on television.
 Practically every other episode featured a mad scientist outfitted with Verne-style tech.

 - The band Abney Park's whole image is based on steampunk, more now than it used to be.
 Worth noting that part of their image involves their own Cool Airship.
 They are drunk airship pirates, after all.